 - Notable Artists: Drake, Majid Jordan, PartyNextDoor

 Although OVO Sound has yet to produce a star as big as Drake, Drake’s continued cultural dominance has kept the label incredibly relevant on its own.
-Since launching the label in 2012, Drake has released iconic albums such as Take Care, Nothing Was the Same, If You’re Reading This It’s Too Late, Views, More Life, Scorpion, Certified Lover Boy and Honestly, Nevermind.
+Since launching the label in 2012, Drake has released iconic albums such as Take Care, Nothing Was the Same, If You’re Reading This It’s Too Late, Views, More Life, Scorpion, Certified Lover Boy, Honestly, Nevermind and Her Loss.

 - Founded: 2008

-- Notable Artists: Rick Ross, Meek Mill, Wale
+- Notable Artists: Rick Ross, Meek Mill, Wale, Omarion

 Headed by Rick Ross, Maybach Music Group is among hip hop’s preeminent labels; their signature “Maybach Music” tag is instantly recognizable and has adorned some massive hits over the years.
 Since their inception in 2008, Maybach Music Group has released 19 solo albums and three more collaborative mixtapes.
 Of the 22 projects, five albums have gone gold while three more (Rick Ross’s Teflon Don, Meek Mill’s Dreams Worth More Than Money and Championships) have gone platinum.